CyberShadow/hax11/README.md

 You can install this library system-wide, so that it is loaded into all applications on start-up.

 **Warning**!
 This project may or may not be compatible with your system.
+Installing this library system-wide *may* put your system into an unusable state.
-Before installation, make sure you're capable to uninstalling this library if X, your desktop environment, etc. refuses to start.
+Before installation, make sure you're capable of uninstalling this library if X, your desktop environment, etc. refuses to start.

 This will install the libraries under `/usr/local/lib{32,64}`, and a script under `/etc/profile.d`:
 ```bash
 make install
 ```

-Log out and back in to apply the hack to all applications.
+Log out and back in (or reboot) to apply the hack to all applications.

 ## Status